DriesDWitte/Multivariate_Spatio_Temporal_Model/README.md

 The "R scripts" folder contains the R scripts that were used for fitting the univariate and multivariate models together with the R script for the exploratory data analysis.

-Questions regarding the data or the R scripts can be send to dries.dewitte@kuleuven.be
+Questions regarding the data or the R scripts can be sent to dries.dewitte@kuleuven.be